Water Sample Analysis

 Chain of Custody

-For drinking water indicated as “HPPA O. Reg 319/08” or “SDWA O. Reg 170/03”, there are two ways to maintain the chain of custody:
+For drinking water samples indicated as “HPPA O. Reg 319/08” or “SDWA O. Reg 170/03”, there are two ways to maintain the chain of custody:

 Situation Action

-Courier - Indirect delivery of the sample to the laboratory
+Courier - Indirect delivery of the sample to the laboratory (cannot deliver the sample directly to the laboratory)

-• Place a signed and dated "Regulated Water Seal" (refer to Appendix B: Laboratory Submission Forms) up and over the cap of the sample in such a way that the two ends of the seal are attached to the shoulder of the bottle, and the midpoint of the seal is stuck to the top of the cap.
+Place a signed and dated "Regulated Water Seal" (refer to Appendix B: Laboratory Submission Forms) up and over the cap of the sample in such a way that the two ends of the seal are attached to the shoulder of the bottle, and the midpoint of the seal is stuck to the top of the cap.

-• The sample is sent to the laboratory with a completed requisition according to the sample transport instructions in the test directory – test information sheet.
+The sample is sent to the laboratory with a completed requisition according to the sample transport instructions in the test directory – test information sheet.

 In person - Direct delivery of the sample to the laboratory

-• The printed name of the person relinquishing the sample to laboratory personnel
+The printed name of the person relinquishing the sample to laboratory personnel

-• The signature of the person relinquishing the sample
+The signature of the person relinquishing the sample

-• Date and time the sample(s) is relinquished
+Date and time the sample(s) is relinquished

-• The sample is sent to the laboratory with a completed requisition according to the sample transport instructions in the test directory – test information sheet.
+The sample is sent to the laboratory with a completed requisition according to the sample transport instructions in the test directory – test information sheet.

-Compliance versus Audit Samples
+Compliance Samples

 Drinking Water Sample Hold Time

-PHO Laboratory uses modified versions of the MECP methods; namely, E3407 Membrane Filtration Method Using DC Agar for the Simultaneous Detection and Enumeration of Total Coliforms and Escherichia coli in Drinking Water and E3408: The Spread Plate Method for the Enumeration of Aerobic, Heterotrophic Bacteria in Drinking Water.
+Drinking water must be analyzed in accordance with a licensed test method.
+PHO’s laboratory uses modified versions of the MECP methods; namely, E3407 Membrane Filtration Method Using DC Agar for the Simultaneous Detection and Enumeration of Total Coliforms and Escherichia coli in Drinking Water, and E3408: The Spread Plate Method for the Enumeration of Aerobic, Heterotrophic Bacteria in Drinking Water.
 These methods include a sample hold time of 48 hours.
-For results to be suitable for the purposes of the Safe Drinking Water Act, 2002, samples must be tested within the hold time.
+For results to be valid for the purposes of the Safe Drinking Water Act, 2002, samples must be tested within the hold time.

 Etiological Agent Testing

 A Public Health Inspector or designate under the authority of the Medical Officer of Health may collect water samples for identification of an etiological agent (e.g., Legionella spp., Salmonella spp., etc.) from drinking water systems if required for investigational purposes or outbreak situations.
-On the Bacteriological Analysis Water - Multiple Sample Requisition for Official Agencies, these samples must be identified as “Non-Regulated”, “HPPA Regulated Premises”, or “Private Residence”, and marked as an “Outbreak Investigation” with the outbreak/investigation number, etiological agent and clinical case identification (e.g., iPHIS, PHO Laboratory barcode identification).
+On the Bacteriological Analysis Water - Multiple Sample Requisition for Official Agencies, these samples must be identified as “Non-Regulated”, “HPPA Regulated Premises”, or “Private Residence”, and marked as an “Outbreak Investigation” with the outbreak/investigation number, etiological agent and clinical case identification (e.g., iPHIS, PHO’s laboratory barcode identification).
 Alternatively, complete all sections of the Environmental Microbiology Investigation Requisition with appropriate information to ensure accurate tracking of the sampling and complete all fields as outlined on page 2 of the form.

 Drinking Water Submissions under a Provincial Officer’s Order or Approval (Directive)